Virginia Tech to hold annual ‘Lights Out!/Power Down!’ event June 23

-From: Division of Campus Planning, Infrastructure, and Facilities
+From: The Division of Campus Planning, Infrastructure, and Facilities

-Turning off non-critical lights, appliances, and electronics for just one hour can produce big energy savings – almost 5,000 kilowatts of reduced energy consumption, in fact.
+Turning off non-critical lights, appliances, and electronics for just one hour can produce big energy savings – almost 5,000 kilowatts of reduced power, in fact.

-On Thursday, June 24, from 1:45 to 3:15 p.m., the Blacksburg campus community will be asked to turn off and unplug all noncritical lighting and electrical loads in residence halls, classrooms, offices, and laboratories during the university’s annual Lights Out!/Power Down! event.
+On Thursday, June 23, from 1:45 to 3:15 p.m., members of Virginia Tech’s Blacksburg campus community will be asked to turn off and unplug all noncritical lighting and electrical loads in residence halls, classrooms, offices, and laboratories during the university’s annual Lights Out!/Power Down! event.

 - Turn off lights in offices, common areas, and hallways.

-- Turn off personal computers and peripherals not in use.
+- Turn off personal computers and peripherals that are not in use.

 - Turn off shared electronics (televisions, projectors, copiers, printers, fax machines, etc.) not in use.